 The ontology architecture for FIGI is designed to facilitate ontology extension, evolution, mapping, and reuse to the degree possible.
 It depends on (1) basic terminology and ontology metadata, such as the OMG Architecture Board’s Specification Metadata recommendation, and (2) may ultimately be mapped to other ontologies such as parts of the Financial Industry Business Ontology (FIBO).
-The FIGI specification includes two subordinate vocabularies: - SecurityTypes.rdf, which contains all of the named individuals for security types as of the date of publication, and - PricingSources.rdf, which contains all of the named individuals for pricing sources as of the date of publication.

 The namespaces and their well-known prefixes corresponding to external elements required for use of the FIGI Global Instrument Identifier ontology consist of those listed in Table 8.1, below.